-Another reason I love St Wenceslaus, he's honoured in both East and West on the same day.
+As a convert from the East, another reason I love St Wenceslaus is that he's honoured in both East and West on the same day.

 Sanctuary of my Parish Church,

 The Roman Martyrology -

 In Bohemia, the holy martyr Wenceslaus, Duke of that country, glorious for his holiness and his miracles, who was murdered in the house of his brother, and thus gained the palm of victory.

 From Dom Prosper Guéranger -Wenceslaus recalls to us the entrance into the Church of a warlike nation, the Czechs, the most indomitable of the Slavonic tribes, which had penetrated into the very midst of Germany.
 It is well known with what bitterness and active energy this nation upholds its social claims as though its struggle for existence in the early days of its history had made it proof against every trial.
 The faith of its apostles and martyrs, the Roman faith, will be the safeguard, as it is the bond of union, of the countries subject to the crown of Saint Wenceslaus.
 Heresy, whether it be the native Hussite, or the ‘reform’ imported from Germany, can but lead the people to eternal ruin.
 May they never yield to the advances and seductions of schism!
 Wenceslaus the martyr, grandson of the holy martyr Ludmilla and great-uncle of the monk bishop and martyr Adalbert, invites his faithful subjects to follow him in the only path where they may find honour and security both for this world and for the next.
 The conversion of Bohemia dates from the latter part of the ninth century when Saint Methodius baptised Saint Ludmilla and her husband Borziwoi the first Christian duke of the line of Premislas.
 The pagan reaction during which Saint Wenceslas gained the palm of martyrdom was but short-lived.